 When the UK and indeed the wider world went into lockdown, treasury functions were forced to make FX payments, deal with foreign currency receipts, and manage a company’s working capital in multiple currencies, all via remote channels.
 This highlighted the amount of manual work involved in FX transactions – whether this be the monthly payroll run to international employees (which almost always ends up with a few manual workarounds!), internal cross-currency transfers, or large international payments to suppliers.

-The inherent risks involved in manual FX processes have been put into the spotlight over recent years – moving forward firms will see the benefit in cloud-based solutions that can automate as much of the FX payment flow as possible.
+The inherent risk involved in manual FX processes have been put into the spotlight over recent years – moving forward firms will see the benefit in cloud-based solutions that can automate as much of the FX payment flow as possible.

 Foreign Currency Risk Management & More – Final Word